Psychology BSc (Hons)

 This includes EEA/Swiss nationals with pre-settled status who are not self-employed or migrant workers in the UK.

-- You must attend a one- or two-day induction in years 1 and 3, at your campus, plus a one-week residential held in Inverness each year.
+You must attend a one- or two-day induction in year 1 at the Inverness campus, plus a one-week residential held in Inverness each year.
 This is compulsory for eligibility for BPS registration on graduation.
-You will be responsible for any travel and accommodation costs
+You will be responsible for any travel and accommodation costs.

 What can I do on completion of my course?